carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 here.
 For example, it is hard to express the "two types are actually the same" constraint from the previous example.
-It also causes issues where you either have to introduce a new name for the constrained type or have the same name mean different things in the inner scope with the impl definition vs. the containing struct scope.
+It also causes issues where you either have to introduce a new name for the constrained type or have the same name mean different things in the inner scope with the impl definition versus the containing struct scope.
 This was discussed in
 [Carbon meeting Nov 27, 2019 on Generics & Interfaces (TODO)](#broken-links-footnote)<!-- T:Carbon meeting Nov 27, 2019 on Generics & Interfaces --><!-- A:#heading=h.gebr4cdi0y8o -->.

 ## Templated impls for generic interfaces